List of Walker, Texas Ranger characters: Alexandra Cahill-Walker

 Alex, at the beginning of the series, was just a friend of Walker and the two worked together regularly, despite having had a fight during their first meeting in court, in which Walker was witness to a process of Alex and she doubted that the ranger had been able to stop seven criminals at once.
 Alex, at the time, was involved with another man in the episode "Borderline", but later became Walker's girlfriend and the two married at the end of the seventh season.
 She later pregnant in the eighth season and has a daughter, named Angela, in the final episode.

 Alex had different interests and stakes various kinds, but in particular was committed to women's rights.
 In various episodes, she helped victims of sexual assault or domestic violence by their husbands/partners.
 This passion for feminism is variously explained in the series: In one episode Alex said that her friend was killed by her partner in a dispute, while in "Texas vs. Cahill", she was forced to admit that her ex-boyfriend, under the influence of drugs, had assaulted her years earlier.
-In the sixth season, Alex decided that her work as a deputy prosecutor is not enough to help others and founded a community center, called HOPE (Help Our People Excel), on the advice of Walker, where she helps children and young people in trouble.
+In the seventh season, following a near-death experience, Alex decided that her work as a deputy prosecutor is not enough to help others and founded a community center, called HOPE (Help Our People Excel), on the advice of Walker, where she helps children and young people in trouble.